difio/difio-heroku-ruby/README.md

         gem 'difio-heroku-ruby'
         ...

+- Update your `Gemfile.lock` by running locally

+        bundle install

 - Then commit and push your application to Heroku

         git commit -a -m "added dependency on Difio"